What images do you visualize when you hear the word desert?

 The decor in the tasting room has somber tones with pieces of oak barrels all around.
 You can pull up to the bar or spread out comfortably on tables and chairs.

-In their first few months of opening, Vegas Valley has been importing their grapes from California, with plans to use grapes grown in Nevada in the near future.
+During their first few months of business, Vegas Valley was importing grapes from California.
+Their plans are to use grapes grown in Nevada in the near future.

 Vegas Valley Wine Tasting